longuyen97/bayesian-sentiment-analysis/README.md

 ## Results of the models on multiple datasets

+Following are some of my experiments on diverse datasets.

 ##### Spamming Dataset
 - Training: 0.97 Accuracy
 - Testing: 0.96 Accuracy

+---

+##### Movie rating Dataset
+- Training: 0.89 Accuracy
+- Testing: 0.85 Accuracy

 ---